 Marco dice di avere mal di stomaco, ma intanto ha appena mangiato mezza tavoletta di cioccolato.

-Marco says he has a stomachache, but in the meantime he just ate half a chocolate bar.
+Marco says he has a stomachache, but in the meantime he has just eaten half a chocolate bar.

-And that’s it, now you know how to use intanto in Italian!
+And that’s the end of our lesson on how to use intanto in Italian!